 The United States enacted the Animal Welfare Act in 1966 to regulate the care of animals used in research.
 North Carolina followed in 1977 by enacting the NC Animal Welfare Act regulating the care of dogs and cats in commerce such as pet shops, boarding kennels and animal dealers but did not regulate governmental animal pounds or shelters until 2005.

-A working knowledge of the NC Animal Welfare Act is crucial for officers whether or not they work in an animal shelter.
+It is important you gain a working knowledge of the NC Animal Welfare Act whether or not you work in an animal shelter.
 We will discuss the Animal Welfare Act in Section 12.
-Many organizations with concerns regarding North Carolina’s animal laws, including animal service organizations routinely lobby at the local and state level to enact changes.
-Your experience and voice will be important as North Carolina goes forward.
+Many organizations with concerns regarding North Carolina’s animal laws, including animal service organizations who routinely lobby at the local and state level to enact changes.
+Your knowledge, experience and voice will be important as North Carolina goes forward.

 Animal control and animal welfare in North Carolina has had a stormy past.
-North Carolina is known as one of our slower moving states in improving our animal welfare and owner responsibility laws.
+North Carolina is known as one of the slower moving states in improving our animal welfare and animal owner responsibility laws.

-At the local level, individuals, organizations and many times, local officials generally do not, or will not, understand the complexity, limitations and responsibilities you have in protecting both people and animals and the compromises that must be made in serving an entire community on demand.
+At the local level, individuals, organizations and many times, local officials generally do not, or will not, understand the complexity, limitations and responsibilities you have in protecting both people and animals and the compromises that must be made in serving an entire community of people and animals on demand.